My Enterprise SEO Playbook: 0 to 500K Visits at Gigworker

 So, from 2021 to 2023, we set out to dramatically increase content production without inflating budgets.

 We didn't simply churn out more articles.
-Instead, we rebuilt our entire content operation from scratch, leveraging automation and AI-powered assistance to produce higher-quality content faster and at significantly lower costs.
+Instead, we rebuilt our entire content operation from scratch.

 A few key workflow improvements changed the game: